MarriageSolution.in: Reliable Legal Partner

 If the original offence is non-bailable, then the abetment offence is also non-bailable.

-Punishment– Imprisonment up to one-fourth of the maximum term for the original crime, or fine, or both.
+• General rule: imprisonment up to one-fourth of the maximum term for the original offence, or fine, or both.

-– If the abettor is a public servant, imprisonment can be up to half of the maximum term, or fine, or both.
+• Public servant: imprisonment up to one-half of the maximum term, or fine, or both.

 BNS Section 56 FAQs